Schedule Find the detailed plan for exercises classes, online walkthroughs, and lectures here. The plan will be updated weekly.

 |Course Wrap-Up: Questions, Exam, and Algorithms Courses and Projects.|

 The course features a number of non-mandatory/voluntary hand-in exercises posted throughout the semester and evaluated by TAs.
 The guidelines for preparing these exercises are as follows.

 The course has a single individual mandatory programming exercise.
 The exercise is to be solved during the final week of the semester and replaces the session.
 The exercise must be handed in through CodeJudge.

 The exam is a written exam.
 The format of the exam consists of 2 parts:

 What programming and mathematics requirements do I need for the course?
 In general, you need an introductory course in programming and mathematics.
 We use basic programming extensively to implement algorithms and discrete mathematics to analyse algorithms.
 See the materials on this page to clarify how this applies to your current competencies in programming and mathematics.

 What is the language of the course?
 The official language of the course is English.
 Hence the spoken language in lectures and the exam is in English.
 There are Danish exercise classes and your are free to hand in the exercises and the exam in Danish.

 What is the programming language used in the course?
 You can use the following standard imperative programming languages: Python, Java, C, and C++.

 I need to quickly refresh my programming skills.
 What do you recommend?
-We suggest the book "Introduction to Programming in Java", Sedgewick and Wayne (or the Python version "Introduction to Programming in Python").
+We suggest the book "Introduction to Programming in Python", Sedgewick and Wayne (or the Java version "Introduction to Programming in Java").
 The book is compact, concise, and focused on the core technical aspects of programming.
-The books covers essentially all relevant material for the course in chapter 1, which is freely available at the homepage for the book.
+The books covers essentially all relevant material for the course in chapter 1.

 Which supplementary books/materials do you recommend?
 We suggest the following: